au-ts/cogent/docs/surface.rst

             in let y = 4
                 in foo (x,y)

-Irrefutable single patterns may occur on the left hand side of let, but refutable patterns must use regular pattern matching.
+Irrefutable single patterns may occur on the left hand side of let-binding, but refutable patterns must use regular pattern matching.

 To force inference to go the way you want, a type signature can be